UFOGen: You Forward Once Large Scale Text-to-Image Generation via Diffusion GANs: Introduction

 Despite the promising outcomes of earlier diffusion GAN hybrid models, achieving one-step sampling and extending their utility to text-to-image generation remains a non-trivial challenge.
 In this research, we introduce innovative techniques to enhance diffusion GAN models, resulting in an ultra-fast text-to-image model capable of producing high-quality images in a single sampling step.
 In light of this achievement, we have named our model \textbf{UFOGen}, an acronym denoting ``You Forward Once" Generative model.
 A detailed exposition of UFOGen is presented in Section~\ref{sec_method}.
 Our UFOGen model excels at generating high-quality images in just one inference step.
 Notably, when initialized with a pre-trained Stable Diffusion model~\cite{rombach2022high}, our method efficiently transforms Stable Diffusion into a one-step inference model while largely preserving the quality of generated content.
 See Figure~\ref{fig: teaser} for a showcase of text-conditioned images generated by UFOGen.
 To the best of our knowledge, our model stands among the pioneers to achieve a reduction in the number of required sampling steps for text-to-image diffusion models to just one.

-Our work presents several significant contributions: \begin{enumerate} \item We introduce UFOGen, a powerful generative model capable of producing high-quality images conditioned on text descriptions in a single inference step. \item We present an efficient and simplified training process, enabling the fine-tuning of pre-existing large-scale diffusion models, like Stable Diffusion, to operate as one-step generative models. \item Our model's versatility extends to applications such as image-to-image and controllable generation, thereby unlocking the potential for one-step inference across various generative scenarios. \end{enumerate} \blfootnote{Acknowledge to \href{https://www.linkedin.com/in/jiaqi-lin-/}{Jiaqi Zhang} for designing the UFO logo.}
+Our work presents several significant contributions: \begin{enumerate} \item We introduce UFOGen, a powerful generative model capable of producing high-quality images conditioned on text descriptions in a single inference step. \item We present an efficient and simplified training process, enabling the fine-tuning of pre-existing large-scale diffusion models, like Stable Diffusion, to operate as one-step generative models. \item Our model's versatility extends to applications such as image-to-image and controllable generation, thereby unlocking the potential for one-step inference across various generative scenarios. \end{enumerate}